OctopusDeploy/blog/blog/2019-10/operations-runbooks/index.md

 ---
 title: Introducing Runbooks for your Operations Teams
 description: Introducing Runbooks for your Operations teams.
-It's now possible to run operations and maintenance focused tasks like file clean-ups, backup and restore jobs as well as disaster recovery failovers.
+It's now possible to run operations and maintenance tasks like file clean-ups, backup and restore jobs as well as disaster recovery failovers.
 author: jessica.ross@octopus.com
 visibility: private
 bannerImage: operations-runbooks.png
 metaImage: operations-runbooks.png
-published:
+published: 2019-10-15
 tags:
  - Product
 ---

 ![Illustration showing books running (i.e. runbooks) throught a server room](operations-runbooks.png)

 Deployments are only one phase in the life of an application.
-There are many other common tasks which are performed to keep an application operating.
-A large part of DevOps is running operations separate from deploying applications, and Octopus seems like the perfect tool to use given it already knows about the infrastructure and variables.
+There are many other common tasks which are performed to keep an application operating smoothly.
+A large part of DevOps is development and opeations teams working together, and Octopus seems like the perfect tool to use given it already knows about your infrastructure, accounts and project configuration.

-Let’s use our Octopus website, Octofront, as an example.
-We use Octopus to deploy Octofront and manage our infrastructure, variables, certificate and accounts.
+Let’s use the Octopus website, Octopus.com, as an example.
+We use Octopus to deploy our website and manage our infrastructure, variables, certificate and accounts.
 But we also have some routine and emergency tasks we do to "operate" the website.
-For instance, backing up the database, restoring it, and testing the restore, removing PII, and restoring it to a test environment and failing over to a disaster recovery site.
+For instance, backing up the database, restoring it, and testing the restore, removing PII, and restoring it to a test environment as well as failing over to a disaster recovery site.

-Currently it’s all in the one Project’s deployment process or executed as separate scripts.
+Currently it’s all in the one project’s deployment process or executed as separate scripts.
 Performing all these steps for a deployment doesn’t make sense and doing a deployment just to backup a database doesn’t make sense either.

 Operations Runbooks would allow us to simplify the deployment process and enable the operational tasks to be run at different intervals to the deployment.
 Our list of Runbooks would be:
 1. Fail over to DR site